1997 Regular Session

 WHEREAS, many never knew Mrs. Issie "Pat" Tillman had battled illness for years because she faithfully maintained a beautiful garden and took a fitness walk around the neighborhood, waving and smiling at those she saw and even encouraging a few to join her; and

 WHEREAS, Mrs. Issie "Pat" Tillman was predeceased by her parents, three brothers and one sister, she will be missed by all who knew her, she will be especially missed by her husband, Charles, daughter Vanessa and stepson Randy Tillman of Los Angeles; her five sisters, Christine Addison, Ethel Addison, Eula Lee Jackson, Maude Posey, and Mary Vessel; her three brothers Herbert Patterson, Otis Robinson and Jessie Wilson; and a host of other family members and friends; and

 WHEREAS, it is the policy of this Legislature to commend the lives of those Mississippians who committed their lives to the education of the state's youth and the betterment of the future of this state:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend the life of Mrs. Issie "Pat" Tillman and express the sympathy of the Legislature upon her passing.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Major Captain Brady Tonth, Jr., and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. Charles Tillman and the members of the Capitol Press Corps.